Bob Haymes: Filmography

-Final years
+Latter years

 During the 1970s and 1980s, Haymes owned and operated an audio visual production company and continued to write music.
 In 1984, he recorded his final album, That's All: Bob Haymes Sings & Plays Bob Haymes.
 The album was recorded in Haymes's studio, That's Not All Studios, in Port Washington, New York, and released by Serendipity Recordings, Inc. It included four new songs he wrote during the early 1980s after meeting Dee Workman.
 The album, including the new songs, is still for limited sale by private collectors, on Amazon.com and eBay.

 Personal life and death

 Haymes married Dian Owens in 1941.
 They had three children Candice, Vivienne, and Robert.

 Haymes married Workman on January 26, 1985.
 His step-daughter from that marriage is film and television actress Eaddy Mays.
-Haymes and Workman remained married until his death on Hilton Head Island, South Carolina from amyotrophic lateral sclerosis (ALS) on January 28, 1989.
+Haymes and Workman remained married until his death on Hilton Head Island, South Carolina from amyotrophic lateral sclerosis (ALS) on January 27, 1989.